CSL Ștefănești

-Club Sportiv Local Ștefănești, also known as CSL Ștefănești, or simply as Ștefănești is a Romanian football club based in Ștefăneștii de Jos, Ilfov County, which currently plays in Liga III, the third tier of Romanian football.
+Club Sportiv Local Ștefăneștii de Jos, also known as CSL Ștefănești, or simply as Ștefănești is a Romanian football club based in Ștefăneștii de Jos, Ilfov County, which currently plays in Liga II, the second tier of Romanian football.

 History

-The club was founded in 1997 as CS Ștefănești and spent most of its existence competing in the amateur leagues of the Ilfov County Championship.
+Football in Ștefăneștii de Jos dates back to the 1950s, with the club competing mainly in amateur regional and Ilfov County championships before its current form as CS Ștefănești in 1997.
+From 2002, the club competed as SC Mobexpert Ștefănești due to a sponsorship agreement with a furniture manufacturer, winning the 2003–04 Divizia D Ilfov County title but declining promotion to Divizia C for financial reasons.
+Later, following a partnership with metal systems manufacturer Lindab, the club was renamed FC Lindab Ștefănești.

 A significant moment in the club’s history came at the end of the 2010–11 season.
-The team coached by Florin Vlădilă won the Liga IV – Ilfov County and secured a spot in Liga III by defeating Viață Nouă Olteni, the winner of Liga IV – Teleorman County, 3–1 in the promotion play-off at the Marin Anastasovici Stadium in Giurgiu.
-The squad was composed of Marius Vladu, George Marinescu, Răzvan Rababoc, Adrian Mihalache, Iulian Stancu, Alexandru Ion, Adrian Cristea, Vasile Mega, Ionel Ganea, Sorin Drăgan, Nicușor Romanescu (cpt.), Alexandru Șerban, Marius Dumitrache, Mădălin Gheorghe, Dragoș Șerbănescu, Daniel Dumitrache, Liviu Ioniță, and Romeo Pădureț.
+The team coached by Florin Vlădilă won the Liga IV Ilfov County and secured promotion in Liga III by defeating Viață Nouă Olteni, the winner of Liga IV Teleorman County, 3–1 in the promotion play-off at the Marin Anastasovici Stadium in Giurgiu.
+The squad was composed of Vladu, Marinescu, Rababoc, Mihalache, Stancu, Al. Ion, Ad.
+Cristea, Mega, Ganea, Drăgan, Romanescu (cpt.), Șerban, M. Dumitrache, D. Dumitrache, M. Gheorghe, Șerbănescu, Ioniță, and Pădureț.

 The first season in the third division for Ștefănești took place under a succession of managers.
 First, Costel Pană was appointed as the new head coach in August, but Pană left the club after four rounds and was replaced by Dragoș Mihalache, who was in charge until January 2012 when he was in turn replaced by Iulian Mihăescu, who was dismissed after four matches and, after the interim offered by the couple Cristian Mătărău - Daniel Dumitrache, Adrian Peiu was appointed as head coach for the rest of the season leading the club to 4th-place finish.

 In the following season, Ilfovenii appointed Romulus Ciobanu as head coach, but relatively modest performances led to a premature separation in October.
 He was replaced by Emil Ursu, who led the team to a 5th-place finish with 32 points, after being penalised 9 points by the Romanian Football Federation for not registering the required three youth squads.

 In the 2013–14 season, Ștefănești was in 2nd place after the regular season, but they dropped to 3rd place in the play-offs, as in the following season the club finished 4th with Marin Dună as head coach.